-The FY 2018 budget includes cost share assistance for four carry over projects, one ongoing multiyear reimbursement, and two new projects.
+The FY 2019 budget includes cost share assistance for three carry over projects, one ongoing multiyear reimbursement, and one additional new project.

 21. Flood Preparedness/Ice Jam Removal

 The District's flood control projects are monitored during actual and potential high water or high rainfall occurrences that may affect public safety and welfare.
 Local civil defense authorities are contacted if conditions warrant.
 Several programs relate to this function of the District.